Advice if you are worried about losing your home

 We would like to thank the National Homelessness Advice Service (NHAS) and Citizens Advice for their help with the writing of this fact sheet.

 In England, the rules that councils must follow are set out in Part VII of the Housing Act 1996.
 On 3 April 2018, some of the legislation in the Housing Act 1996 was replaced by the Homelessness Reduction Act 2017.

 In Wales, the rules that councils must follow are set out in the Housing (Wales) Act 2014.
-Although England and Wales have slightly different legislation, the rules councils must follow are very similar.
+Although England and Wales have different legislation, the rules councils must follow are very similar.

 Councils use this legislation to work out what help to give you if you are either threatened with homelessness or are homeless.